CodeJunkie97/Flix-Movie-Streaming-Front-End/README.md

 long are they engaged with each content.
 I then want to use this data to create a AI Recommendation model that can reccomend the best content for users based on the user history.
 I am in the process of learning
 AI, Data Modeling, and Data Science and this seemed like a challenge where I could learn a lot and build cool things so I am currently in the process of this journey as you read this.

-# Flix-Movie-Streaming-Front-End Local Runbook Documentation.
+# Flix-Movie-Streaming-Back-End Local Runbook Documentation.
 [Backend/API Repository Link] (https://github.com/CodeJunkie97/Flix-Movie-Streaming-Back-End)

 # Steps to run on localhost: